containers/podman/docs/podman-wait.1.md

 # podman-wait "1" "September 2017" "podman"

 ## NAME
-podman wait - Waits on one or more containers to stop and prints exit code
+podman\-wait - Waits on one or more containers to stop and prints exit code

 ## SYNOPSIS
 **podman wait**